norcams/docs-enduser/docs/dns.rst

     # yum install python-designateclient

-* For RHEL8, CentOS8 and Fedora:
+* For Fedora and RHEL, Alma Linux, Rocky Linux and CentOS Stream 8.x and later:

   .. code-block:: console